TeamRizu/outfox-wiki/content/user-guide/config/preferences.md

 ### DelayedScreenLoad

+When enabled, all unloaded screens are immediately removed from memory.
+May result in redundant loads.

 Possible values are ``0`` and ``1``.
 0 is disabled and 1 is enabled.

 Default value: 0

 ### DelayedTextureDelete

+When on, textures are held in memory, reducing the amount of times it needs to load.

 Possible values are ``0`` and ``1``.
 0 is disabled and 1 is enabled.